b-harvest/terra_oracle_voter_deprecated/README.md

 3) customized weights for each exchange's market price
 4) use LCD endpoint to get recent oracle prices

+* Thank you Peter(ChainLayer.io) for reviewing and testing the script!

 ## Configure(in terra_oracle_vote.py)
 ### user setup